-"WHAT I WISH I'D KNOWN"
+"What I wish I'd known"

-Charge your phone, laptop and basic necessities fully before you arrive.
-This will buy you some time to purchase an international conversion adapter for your chargers.
-It's perfectly normal to feel homesick for the first few weeks but rest assured the tight knit community at university are amazing!
-Especially the ISS

-Make sure you bring lots of proof of ID and obtain a proof of address from the university ASAP; it's very important for sorting out phones and bank accounts.

-Go through the international guides to understand how life is in the UK.
-Watch YouTube videos on British culture.

-There's a lovely group on Facebook for either the International Students Society (ISS) or Freshers, everyone is so friendly and will answer just about any question you have.
-You don't have to figure it all out on your own.

-student discount card

-before arriving in the UK and

-a 18 + Student Oyster card

-once you have enrolled.
-They

-can take a few weeks to arrive

-but become an invaluable
+- "Charge your phone, laptop and basic necessities fully before you arrive.
+This will buy you some time to purchase an international conversion adapter for your chargers." - "It's perfectly normal to feel homesick for the first few weeks but rest assured the tight knit community at university are amazing!
+Especially the ISS" - "Make sure you bring lots of proof of ID and obtain a proof of address from the university ASAP; it's very important for sorting out phones and bank accounts." - "Go through the international guides to understand how life is in the UK.
+Watch YouTube videos on British culture." - "There's a lovely group on Facebook for either the International Students Society (ISS) or Freshers, everyone is so friendly and will answer just about any question you have.
+You don't have to figure it all out on your own." - "Apply for a TOTUM student discount card before arriving in the UK and a 18+ Student Oyster card once you have enrolled.
+They can take a few weeks to arrive but become an invaluable money-saving resource."

-money-saving resource.

-Use the books from the library first, before purchasing them.
-Only purchase books that you really need.
-"Online food shopping from Sainsbury's can be your friend if you want to avoid the long walk back to halls in the rain in the winter."
+"Use the books from the library first, before purchasing them.
+Only purchase books that you really need."